GeoscienceAustralia/dea-knowledge-hub/docs/guides/land-cover-explorer.md

 * Any combination of base classes and sub-classifications can be selectively viewed on the map.
 * To reset this section to the default values, tick then untick each of the base classes.

-Learn more about the [Level 4 dataset](/data/product/dea-land-cover-landsat/?tab=description).
+Learn more about the [Level 4 dataset][LandCoverDescription].

 ## History of a location

+Click any location on the map and a popup will appear showing how the classification of that coordinate over time.
+For example, you can see that at 'Lat -33.896, Lon 150.775', in Level 3, the classification has varied between Natural Terrestrial Vegetation, Natural Bare Surface, and Water over time.

 ## Animate changes over time